Energinet-DataHub/ARCHIVED-geh-aggregations/README.md

 The time series test data is created using the [databricks workbook](./source/databricks/test_data_creation/data_creator.py).

-The creation of testdata is based on [this file](./source/databricks/test_data_creation/test_data_csv.csv) generated from the current danish DataHub system.
-The testdata file consists of the following data properties:
+The creation of test data is based on [this file](./source/databricks/test_data_creation/test_data_csv.csv) generated from the current danish DataHub system.
+The test data file consists of the following data properties:

 | Data properties | Description |
 | ----------- | ----------- |